Lease Extension Solicitor – do I really need one?

 Appointing the Right Lease Extension Specialist

 Our team are genuine specialists – lease extension and enfranchisement work is all they do.
-What’s more, we have represented leaseholders and freeholders in thousands of lease extensions over the last 20 years – so you can rely on the expertise of our team.
+What’s more, we have helped around 10,000 people like you to successfully extend their lease or buy the freehold over the years – so you can rely on the expertise of our team.

 Lease Extension Solicitor Reviews – What Our Clients Really Think